Proverbs

 Blaming your faults on your nature does not change the nature of your faults.
 Conquer a man who never gives by gifts; Subdue untruthful men by truthfulness; Vanquish an angry man by gentleness; And overcome the evil man by goodness.

-Indian proverbs good and evil
+good and evil Indian proverbs

 Do not blame God for having created the tiger, but thank him for not having given it wings.

-Indian proverbs gratitude
+gratitude Indian proverbs

 Don't bargain for fish which are still in the water.